btihen/btihen/content/post_edu/explore_uplift_feedback/index.md

 **Effective Feedback**

-- [The secret to giving great feedback](https://www.youtube.com/watch?v=wtl5UrrgU8c): The Way We Work, a **TED** series, by cognitive psychologist LeeAnn Renniger.
+- [The secret to giving great feedback](https://www.youtube.com/watch?v=wtl5UrrgU8c): The Way We Work, a **TED** series, by cognitive psychologist [Dr. LeeAnn Renniger](https://lifelabslearning.com/faculty/dr-leeann-renniger/).
 She shares a scientifically proven method for giving effective feedback.
 Visit https://go.ted.com/thewaywework for more!
 She also has a book: **Surprise**: Embrace the Unpredictable and Engineer the Unexpected Hardcover, ISBN-13 : 978-0399169823, by Tania Luna, LeeAnn Renninger PhD.
-- [How to Give Respectful and Constructive Code Review Feedback](https://www.michaelagreiler.com/respectful-constructive-code-review-feedback/) - a short video by Dr. Michaela Greiler (Doctor McKayla).
+- [How to Give Respectful and Constructive Code Review Feedback](https://www.michaelagreiler.com/respectful-constructive-code-review-feedback/) - a short video by [Dr. Michaela Greiler]() (Doctor McKayla) where she describes respectful ways to collaborate and improve a shared project.

 **Feedback that Cultivates Creativity**